lauriebelch/OrthoDocs/README.md

 ## Latest addition
-OrthoFinder3 has several major changes comapred to OrthoFinder2
+The current version of OrthoFinder has several major changes comapred to OrthoFinder version 2 (Emms & Kelly 2019)

 **New workflow for scalability**

-OrthoFinder3 provides the ``--core --assign`` workflow to assign new genes from new species to an already inferred set of orthogroups for a smaller, core group of species.
-SHOOT is used to create profiles for core orthogroups, and new genes are assigned to these orthogroups without requiring a costly all-versus-all sequence search.
-Unassigned genes, in new species clades corresponding to orthogroups that arose more recently than the divergence of the core species are analysed on a clade-by-clade basis.
-The resulting gene trees are then analysed using the standard workflow to infer the same phylogenetically determined data as for the standard workflow.
+OrthoFinder now provides a ``--core --assign`` workflow to assign additional species to a previously computed OrthoFinder run.
+This workflow makes use of SHOOT to create profiles for the previously computed orthogroups, and new genes are assigned to these orthogroups without requiring a costly all-versus-all sequence search.
+Genes that cannot be assigned using the [SHOOT](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02652-8) approach are analysed on a clade-by-clade basis using a standard OrthoFinder workflow.

 **Phylogenetic Hierarchical Orthogroups**

-OrthoFinder3 uses a phylogenetic approach of inferring rooted gene trees to determine orthologs.
-This is in contrast to methods that use only sequence similarity to infer orthogroups.
-We have now extended our phylogenetic analysis to orthogroups, by analysing gene trees to determine phylogenetic hierarchical orthogroups (HOGs) for for each clade within the species tree.
+OrthoFinder3 uses phylogenetic trees to determine orthologs.
+This is in contrast to most other methods that use only sequence similarity to infer orthologs.
+We have now extended our phylogenetic approach to orthogroups.
+This means that the orthogroups are more accurate than before, and also that orthogroups are now provided for each node within the species tree.

-This approach significantly increases the accuracy of orthogroups, and allows users to include outgroups in their analysis whilst analysing orthogroups for only the clade of species you are interested in.

-All output files now by default give information for the hierarchical orthogroup including all species (e.g. from the root of the species tree, node N0).
-However, we also provide orthogroups for every node of the species tree in `/Comparative_Genomics_Statistics` (e.g. `N3.tsv`).
+This change significantly increases the accuracy of the orthogroups identified by OrthoFinder.
+It also provides new functionality by enabling users to perform orthogroup-level analyses for any clade of species in the species tree.
+Orthogroups for every internal node in the species tree are provided in `/Comparative_Genomics_Statistics` (e.g. `N3.tsv` is the orthogroups for node N3 in the species tree).

 <img src="hog.png" alt="HOGs" width="500"/>

 **Performance improvements**

 (4x quicker runtime, 2.5x lower RAM usage, 15% more accurate orthogroups)

-**New Benchmarking**

-We have also updated the bespoke artisan benchmarking script from [OrthoBench](https://github.com/davidemms/Open_Orthobench) to allow for better comparison between methods.

 **Data Visualization**